11Managing and cancelling services and subscriptions

 • To vote (if you are planning to travel at election time, find out about proxy voting).

-Make sure to have your mail forwarded to a mailing address in your home country.
-Ask family or a friend if you can use their address.
+Make sure to organise mail forwarding to a registered address in your home country.
+Ask family or a trusted friend if you can use their address.

 Previous chapter Next chapter